ParadigmHyperloop/Routes/README.md

 # Routes

+## Documentation
+Full C++ documentation can be found at https://paradigmhyperloop.github.io/Routes/index.html

 ## Purpose
 This project is intended to calculate realistic possible hyperloop routes.
 We build a representation of the terrain that a hyperloop will be crossing with GIS elevation data.